Bushmills/FlowForth/README.md

 over the air, using rsync.
 The compiler has been written in bash.

 This github repository is mostly suited for the file based components (programs, library, compiler, support scripts).
-For the VM, the [Automate forum](https://llamalab.com/automate/community/flows/37943) is likely a better place, as it
-provides a preview possibility.
+For the VM, the [Automate forum](https://llamalab.com/automate/community/flows/37943) is likely a better place, as it provides a preview possibility.

 This project is in a very alpha state, in fact, it's hardly useful at this point, though it's hard to speak of
 "useful" with such a project.
-It's fun though, trying to run Forth an another rather unlikely platform.
+It's fun though, trying to run Forth on another rather unlikely platform.

 Goal and purpose of the Flowforth was to give me a kickstart into the Automate tool: As former Automagic (a similar
 automation app which isn't maintained any longer) user I needed an alternative, and get familiar with it quickly.